 is an IP litigation associate with a background in biomedical sciences.
-Brett acts in patent litigation and life science regulatory matters involving pharmaceuticals, biologics, genetic technologies and medical devices.
+Brett acts in patent litigation and life science regulatory matters involving pharmaceuticals, biologics, vaccines, genetic technologies and medical devices.
 He also acts in hi-tech matters, and has a particular interest in IP and antitrust issues arising in the context of SEP licensing and FRAND royalty disputes.
-He has experience of acting in multi-jurisdictional patent disputes involving cross-border co-ordination, and in complex damages enquiries.
+He has experience of acting in multi-jurisdictional patent disputes involving cross-border co-ordination and in complex damages inquiries.

 Chambers and Partners make no representation or endorsement of the quality and services supplied